winitzki/CocoaJoin/README.md

 	a(10), b(3), a(4), b(22), a(156), b(1)

 The chemical machine will not stop here, because some more reactions between `a` and `b` are possible.
 Reactions will continue to run concurrently in random order, and their input molecules are also chosen randomly.
 In the present example, three more reactions are possible between some `a` and `b` molecules.
-A possible result is that the machine prints
+A possible further behavior is that the machine prints

 	156 3
 	10 22